yuri/ngcourse/handout/05-rest-apis.md

 Before we begin talking to the server from our web application, let's get comfortable interacting with the REST API using Postman.

-If you do not have Postman install, get it here: <http://http://www.getpostman.com/>
+If you do not have Postman installed, get it here: <http://http://www.getpostman.com/>

 Our server is setup at http://ngcourse.herokuapp.com/.
 Here is our `tasks` endpoint: